It doesn’t seem like a big number, does it?

 Thirty-six months of “trying to conceive.”
 That’s three whole years.
 Three quarters of ourmarried life.

 In thirty-six months, not once has that damn pair of pink lines appeared.
 I am disappointed.
 I am angry.
 But mostly I feel despair.
 I feel like an idiot for getting my hopes up for two weeks every single month, only to have them dashed again and again.

 My doctors remain positive.
 I’m still young – at least compared to many other women at the fertility clinic.
 I’m only thirty years old.
 The treatments are working, at least on paper.
 But not working well enough, because I’ve never conceived, not once in my life.
 “Close” only counts in horseshoes and hand grenades.

 A few months ago, my psychiatrist asked me, “What does the future look like?”

 I froze.
 He was asking me to peer right into a dark truth that I’d been avoiding with all my might.
 A dark truth that coats everything, blurs everything, muffles everything I do.

-“That depends,” I managed to whisper, “on whether we ever get pregnant.”
+“That depends,” I managed to whisper, “on whether I ever get pregnant.”